-- Over the next two years, we will develop and test with them a new methodology, which applies the Theory of Multiple Intelligence to Opera.
+- Over the period of two years, we developed and tested with them a new methodology, which applies the Theory of Multiple Intelligence to Opera.

-- After a preparatory research phase, we will design an innovative training programme for educators and trainers, which will take place in Matera (Italy) in 2019.
+- After a preparatory research phase, we designed and training programme for educators and trainers, which took place in Matera (Italy) in 2019.

-- We will then apply the methodology developed through a series of pilot actions involving migrants and refugees that will be carried out in Italy, Spain, Greece, Belgium and United Kingdom.
+- We then applied the methodology developed through a series of pilot actions involving migrants and refugees that will be carried out in Italy, Spain, Greece, Belgium and United Kingdom.

-- We will share our experience and our tools on an online platform open with all those who wish to experiment and share the GET CLOSE TO OPERA methodology throughout all Europe.
+- We shared our experience and our tools on an online platform open with all those who wish to experiment and share the GET CLOSE TO OPERA methodology throughout all Europe.